Android Native supports the following 3d - party plugins

 - Package Detail Retrieval

 The reason why Android Native needs Main activity.
-APIs implemented in the plugin requires access to native Android callbacks:
+APIs which are implemented in the plugin require an access to the native Android callbacks:

 void onActivityResult(int requestCode, int resultCode, Intent data)